xiix0/scam/README.md

-Q:	How many Harvard MBA's does it take to screw in a light bulb?
+Q:	How many psychiatrists does it take to change a light bulb?
-A:	Just one.
-He grasps it firmly and the universe revolves around him.
+A:	Only one, but it takes a long time, and the light bulb has
+	to really want to change.